bayeslife/readinglist/README.md

 ## Books
 Books I have read with comments and notes.

+## 2025-10-31 The Deficit Myth
+Stephanie Kelton

+This book is about how countries with fiat currency dont have limits to limit spending to tax reveneue (dont have to have balanced budgets).
+It differentiates organization which are currency issuers from those who are currency users.
+This book does a nice job of explaining macroeconomic flows by using very simple models.
+Government Bucket - Non Government Bucket.
+It explains Tax and Borrow to Spend (TAB)S versus Spend to Tax and Borrow S(TAB).
+People assume the US government is the first but it actually can be the second.

+The purpose of taxes is to enable the services which people need.
+A virtuous cycle where the population is incentivized to do work to stay out of trouble.
+Taxes exist to create a demand for the currency of the country.

+The implications of the theory are fiscal policy (goverment spending) is more important then monetary policy(interest rates) for managing inflation.
+There can be ecnonomic stabilizing programs such as guaranteed employment.
+Or the government can used its currency to enable transitions such as the energy transition but taking over polluting power stations.

 ## 2025-10-05 Thinking in Systems
 Donnela Meadows
 Stimulating book about Systems Thinking.